Tutorials

 Dagobert Soergel

-This introductory tutorial was intended for anyone concerned with subject access to digital libraries.
-It provided a bridge by presenting methods of subject access as treated in an information studies program for those coming to digital libraries from other fields.
-It elucidated through examples the conceptual and vocabulary problems users face when searching digital libraries, and showed how a well-structured thesaurus / ontology can be used as the knowledge base for an interface that can assist users with search topic clarification (for example through browsing well-structured hierarchies and guided facet analysis) and with finding good search terms (through query term mapping and query term expansion — synonyms and hierarchic inclusion).
-It touched on cross-database and cross-language searching as natural extensions of these functions.
-It also mentioned the use of more richly structured ontologies, including Semantic Web applications.
-The tutorial covered the thesaurus structure needed to support these functions: Concept-term relationships for vocabulary control and synonym expansion, conceptual structure (semantic analysis, facets, and hierarchy) for topic clarification and hierarchic query term expansion).
-It introduced a few sample thesauri and ontologies and some thesaurus-supported digital libraries and Web sites to illustrate these principles.
+This introductory tutorial is intended for anyone concerned with subject access to digital libraries.
+It provides a bridge by presenting methods of subject access as treated in an information studies program for those coming to digital libraries from other fields.
+It will elucidate through examples the conceptual and vocabulary problems users face when searching digital libraries.
+It will then show how a well-structured thesaurus / ontology can be used as the knowledge base for an interface that can assist users with search topic clarification (for example through browsing well-structured hierarchies and guided facet analysis) and with finding good search terms (through query term mapping and query term expansion — synonyms and hierarchic inclusion).
+It will touch on cross-database and cross-language searching as natural extensions of these functions.
+It will also mention the use of more richly structured ontologies, including Semantic Web applications.
+The tutorial will cover the thesaurus structure needed to support these functions: Concept-term relationships for vocabulary control and synonym expansion, conceptual structure (semantic analysis, facets, and hierarchy) for topic clarification and hierarchic query term expansion).
+It will introduce a few sample thesauri and ontologies and some thesaurus-supported digital libraries and Web sites to illustrate these principles.

 Thesauri and ontologies in digital libraries 2 - afternoon session (13.30-17.00)